Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Case Studies

+We compare the prediction results of three models: CoxPH, FCoxPH-SECT, and FCoxPH.
+We obtain the predicted risk scores by using the LOOCV and designate high- and low-risk groups of 38 and 39 patients, respectively.

-Figure~\ref{fig:KMplot2} shows the Kaplan-Meier plots of the shorter- and longer-predicted surviving groups of the GP model and the high- and low-risk groups of the CoxPH and FCoxPH models.
-The p-values of the log-rank tests are 0.61 for the GP regression model, 0.002 for the CoxPH model, and $3\times 10^{-4}$ for the FCoxPH model.
-The log-rank tests imply that the proposed persistent homology shape features captured provide a strong signal in predicting overall survival prognosis of the GBM patients after taking into account the clinical predictors.
-The hazard ratio between the predicted high-risk and low-risk groups is $2.233$ for the CoxPH model and $2.483$ for the FCoxPH model.
+Figure~\ref{fig:KMplot2} shows the Kaplan-Meier plots of the high- and low-risk groups of the three models.
+The p-values of the log-rank tests are $1\times10^{-2}$, $6\times 10^{-3}$ and $6\times 10^{-4}$ for the CoxPH, FCoxPH-SECT, and FCoxPH models, respectively.
+Both FCoxPH-SECT and FCoxPH models outperform the CoxPH model.
+Also, the FCoxPH model provides better separation than the FCoxPH-SECT model.
+The log-rank tests imply that the proposed persistent homology shape features provide additional information in predicting the overall survival prognosis of the GBM patients after taking into account the clinical predictors.
+The hazard ratios between the predicted high-risk and low-risk groups are $1.846$, $1.917$, and $2.176$ for the CoxPH, FCoxPH-SECT, and FCoxPH models, respectively.